dart-archive/old_ghpages_server_docs/google-cloud-platform/app-engine-flex/index.md

 **Note:** App Engine Managed VMs are deprecated and replaced by the flexible environment.

-The App Engine flexible environment, currently in beta, allows you to extend App Engine's standard environment using Docker containers.
+The App Engine flexible environment allows you to extend App Engine's standard environment using Docker containers.
 For information on the differences between standard and flexible environments, see
 [App Engine Flexible Environment for Users of App Engine Standard